 As an employer, the way apprenticeships are funded is changing.
-From April 2017, larger businesses who have wage bills of over £3m per annum, will have to pay something called an ‘Apprenticeship Levy.
-If this is likely to affect your business, you can read how this is to be implemented by clicking here.
+From April 2017, larger businesses who have wage bills of over £3m per annum, have to pay something called an ‘Apprenticeship Levy.
+If this is likely to affect your business, you can read how this works by clicking here.
 If you do not pay the levy, you won’t need to use the apprenticeship service to pay for apprenticeship training and assessment until at least 2018.
 When the government asks you to start using the apprenticeship service to pay for apprenticeship training, they will help you to prepare.
-When the new funding system begins in May 2017, you can choose the training you’d like your apprentices to receive, from an approved training provider.
+Now that the new funding system has begun, you can choose the training you’d like your apprentices to receive, from an approved training provider.
 Help with this is available from the National Apprenticeship Service.
 They will ask you to make a 10% contribution to the cost of this training and the government will pay the rest (90%), up to the maximum amount of government funding available for that apprenticeship.
 As both you and the government make a payment, this is called ‘co-investment’.

 Every individual apprenticeship framework and standard is allocated to a funding band.
 The upper limit of the funding band caps the maximum price that government will ‘co-invest’ towards.
 You will have to meet in full any cost which is above the funding band maximum.
 You will be asked to pay your contribution directly to the provider and you will be able to spread it over the lifetime of the apprenticeship and agree a payment schedule with the provider.
 The provider will show government that you have paid your contributions as a condition of the government paying its contribution.

 A traineeship is an education and training programme with work experience that is focused on giving young people the skills and experience that employers are looking for.

 Traineeships can last up to a maximum of 6 months and will include: